khqnn/khqnn/README.md

   As a senior software engineer for the Notifications Service project, my responsibilities included architecting the system, optimizing performance, and ensuring reliable delivery of notifications.

 - **Challenges Faced**
+  1. ***Inefficient query performance due to data model design***
-  The partition key was set as the job_id, and the sort key was the next notification trigger time.
-However, the presence of the same next notification trigger time in multiple partitions led to slower query performance, as queries for next jobs to be executed were scanned across all partitions.
+     <b>Challenge: </b> The initial data model had the partition key set as the job_id and the sort key as the next notification trigger time.
+This design caused slower query performance because queries for the next jobs to be executed needed to scan across all partitions, especially when multiple partitions had the same next notification trigger time.

-- **Solutions Implemented**
-  To address the query performance issue, we redesigned the data model by setting the next notification timestamp as the partition key and the job_id as the sort key.
-This ensured that all notifications scheduled for the same time would be stored within the same partition.
-As a result, querying for next notifications to be triggered became more efficient, improving overall system performance and reducing latency.
+     <b>Solution: </b> Redesigned the data model by setting the next notification timestamp as the partition key and the job_id as the sort key.
+This change ensured that all notifications scheduled for the same time were stored within the same partition.
+This redesign improved query efficiency by localizing the data related to the same trigger time within a single partition, thus reducing the need to scan multiple partitions and significantly enhancing performance and reducing latency.

+  2. ***Handling high throughput of notifications***
+     <b>Challenge: </b> Delivering up to 1,000 notifications per minute required a system capable of handling high throughput without performance degradation.
+     <b>Solution: </b> Architected the system to utilize parallel processing and asynchronous operations, ensuring that notification delivery could scale horizontally as the load increased.

+  3. ***Ensuring reliable delivery of notifications***
+     <b>Challenge: </b> Reliable delivery of notifications, including retry mechanisms for failed deliveries, was critical for the service's success.
+     <b>Solution: </b> Developed robust retry mechanisms to handle transient failures in notification delivery.
+Implemented exponential backoff strategies to manage retries, ensuring that the system did not become overwhelmed by repeated immediate retries.

+  4. ***Supporting recurring and one-time notifications***
+     <b>Challenge: </b> The system needed to support both recurring and one-time notifications, adding complexity to the scheduling and delivery logic.
+     <b>Solution: </b> Designed a flexible scheduling system capable of managing both recurring and one-time notifications.
+Implemented mechanisms to track and manage recurring schedules, ensuring accurate and timely delivery of notifications.
+Optimized data storage and retrieval to handle the different requirements of recurring and one-time notifications, ensuring efficient processing regardless of the notification type.

+  5. ***Scalability and data consistency***
+     <b>Challenge: </b> Ensuring that the system could scale to handle increasing load while maintaining data consistency was a critical challenge.
+     <b>Solution: </b> Built the system on a scalable infrastructure, leveraging Cassandra's distributed nature to handle large volumes of data and high throughput.
+Implemented strategies for ensuring data consistency across distributed nodes, such as using lightweight transactions and carefully designed consistency levels in Cassandra.

+  6. ***Latency and timely notification delivery***
+     <b>Challenge: </b> Minimizing latency and ensuring timely delivery of notifications were essential for the service's effectiveness.
+     <b>Solution: </b> Optimized data access patterns to reduce latency in retrieving and processing notifications.
+The redesigned data model played a crucial role in achieving this by localizing relevant data.
+Implemented real-time processing techniques to ensure that notifications were delivered at the correct times, leveraging efficient scheduling and immediate processing upon trigger events.

 ### Google Map Scraper